chingu-voyages/V57-tier3-team-36/README.md

     > - **Integrations:** Would be interested in any AI or ML integrations, but only if others are into the idea
     > - **Industry trends:** Have worked on a few Next.js projects and I love the framework!
 - Kelly Ripple: [GitHub](https://github.com/kripple) / [LinkedIn](https://www.linkedin.com/in/kellymripple) / [Portfolio](https://kellyripple.com/)

-    > Here’s a quick overview of my work availability and tech stack preferences:
-    >
-    > - **Availability:** I’m available full-time and tend to work better later in the day.
-Mornings can be a struggle, and I’m often up late.
-    > - **Frontend:** I have a strong preference for TypeScript and React.
-    > - **Backend:** I lean toward Node.js with TypeScript.
-    > - **Helpful tools:** DaisyUI, RTK Query, and Playwright when they make sense, but I don’t consider them essential for every project.
-    > - **Deployment:** Most of my recent personal projects use Netlify edge functions and Neon Postgres, mainly because they are free and easy to use.
-I’m not tied to this deployment strategy and am open to other options.
-    > - **Integrations:** I’ve worked on payment workflows and external integrations and would be happy to explore more of that if it fits the project.
-    > - **Industry trends:** AI and React Native with Expo are getting a lot of attention lately.
-I’m interested in exploring these more but would prefer to do so only if the team shares that enthusiasm, since I have less experience in those areas.
-Next.js is also very popular right now, and I’d be happy to use it for our project.
-If we do, I have a strong preference for the AppRouter over other routing strategies.

-  ...

 - Hyun Woo Kim: [GitHub](https://github.com/hynwkm) / [LinkedIn](https://www.linkedin.com/in/hyunwoo-kim/)